danhchau-phan/chrome-extensions/README.md

 ## List of chrome extensions I developed
 ### Bookmark checker
-An extension that checks whether an Google Search link is present in your bookmark.
+An extension that checks whether a Google Search result is present in your bookmark.
+Disclaimer: the extension currently only works for `google.com` search result, not `google.com.<country_domain>` (e.g. `google.com.my`, `google.com.vn`, etc.)
 ## How to use
 1. Download the extension's repository to your local disk
 2. Navigate to `chrome://extensions`